Code-Timothy/currency-converter-react/README.md

 # Currency Converter in React.js 💰
 ## Description 📑

 This is a simple currency converter.
 Created with react technology.
 In this app you can choose one currency from sevral and add the amount you want convert from PLN to the selected currency.
+Every currency rates are downloaded from API.

 ## Preview 👓